$6.95 flat rate shipping Get Free Shipping* with $69 purchase.

 Is Goat's Milk a Good Natural Ingredient?

-There are many different types of product you can choose from when it comes to skin care and your cosmetic needs.
+There are many different types of products you can choose from when it comes to skin care and your cosmetic needs.

 However, just because there are a lot of skin care products doesn't mean that all of them are beneficial.
 It is important to think about your skin in terms of it being a very important organ of your body, and introducing synthetic products and substances to your skin can be very damaging because they can dry it out and even cause some of the things you are trying to avoid – wrinkles, pockmarks, and other problems.

-However, milk also contains an alpha hydroxy acid, known as lactic acid that exfoliates the skin, enabling new skin to flourish after the removal of old dead skin cell.
-Goat milk also contains caprylic acid (Capricorn = goat, get it?), that reduces the alkalinity of your skin to that closer to the pH of yours, and is also rich in Vitamins A and E - both powerful antioxidants.
+Goat's milk also contains an alpha hydroxy acid, known as lactic acid that exfoliates the skin, enabling new skin to flourish after the removal of old dead skin cells.
+Goat's milk also contains caprylic acid (Capricorn = goat, get it?), that reduces the alkalinity of your skin to that closer to the pH of yours, and is also rich in Vitamins A and E - both powerful antioxidants.

 Antioxidants kill off free radicals that are generated by environmental pollution such as traffic fumes, cigarette smoke and pesticides, and also by the UV radiation in sunlight.
 These free radicals rupture the membranes of skin cells causing wrinkles and the visible effects of aging.
 By destroying them before the free radicals can act on your skin cells, antioxidants in goat's milk helps you stay looking younger longer.